thor314/tk-cargo-generate/README.md

 ## Current Features:
 - CI on pull-requests: verifies lints, tests, and formatting (lint/test over build)
-- CI with dependabot to update dependencies
+- CI with dependabot to update dependencies.
+Note that, since the template repo inserts symbols Cargo can't parse, this feature keeps dependencies in generated libraries up to date, but not in the template repo itself.
-- Automerge dependabot pull requests (this is insecure, but convenient as heck)
+- Automerge dependabot pull requests (this is insecure, but convenient as heck, and see above note.)
 - Options for library or binary templates
 - A template `clap` CLI tools
 - Logging with `log` and `env_logger`